arunkumarramesh/Methylation/Pipeline_lyrata.md

-# Methylation
-Pipeline for getting SMPs and SNPs
+# Pipeline for getting SMPs and SNPs

 Example for Arabidopsis lyrata shown